 - drug interactions

 Your doctor can tell you more about these differences.
 If you need treatment for opioid addiction, your doctor is the best place to start.
-They can help decide the best drug to help you get healthy.
+They can recommend the best drug to help you get healthy.

 Why can opioid withdrawal occur as a side effect of Suboxone?

 Taking Suboxone can lead to opioid withdrawal symptoms, especially if the dose is too high.
 This is because Suboxone contains the drug naloxone.
 This drug is added to Suboxone to discourage people from injecting it.